sysadminsmedia/homebox-ha-addon/example/README.md

-# Home Assistant Add-on: Example add-on
+# Homebox Addon

-_Example add-on to use as a blueprint for new add-ons._
+Allows you to run the homebox inventory system as a home assistant add-on

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]